 PRICING: Basic is Free; Premium: $100 one-time fee

 Remembered.com has some good features, such as a long space for a story, up to 100 compressed photos for the albums, Facebook login and easy sharing.
 However, the site runs a little slowly and we got a few error pages as well.
 The overall design tends to be less inviting than some of the other offerings and there are no templates available.
 The site feels more like a social network than a memorial site.

-PRICING: FREE for regular and $20 for "Legacy" and $80 for "Legacy Plus"
+PRICING: FREE for regular; $20 for "Legacy" and $80 for "Legacy Plus"